Engagement Goes Virtual

 No matter how well planned your event might be, there is limited control over how participants might act and interact with your virtual structure.
 People might use tools in different ways than originally intended, therefore it is important to go with the flow, see how the event unfolds and adapt accordingly.
 If you push too much in one direction or ignore the challenges that arise, it might lead to participants just logging off the event, as leaving an online event is much easier than physically leaving offline events.

 These elements made the Dialogue Days work better than could be expected at the time when the decision to go online was made.
 More than 80 people have been engaged in discussions about collaborative innovation across the five days and beyond.
-The process was inspired by the Austrian initiative Community Creates Mobility, which was a pioneer for transforming participatory events into the virtual world.
+The process was inspired by the Austrian initiative Community Creates Mobility, which was a pioneer for transforming participatory events into the virtual world and supported by the graphic designer Chiara de Eccher, who helped us to translate and communicate our findings to a broader audience.